In addition to individual faculty research endeavors, the School is home to several research labs.

-The Historic Urban Environments Lab (HUE) at Notre Dame is a new interdisciplinary team of architects, computer scientists, librarians, programmers, anthropologists and GIS specialists whose goal is to create new tools to study the built environment.
-Building off of the success of two digital projects created by the Architecture Library, the Seaside Research Portal and SPQR-ND, the team is currently working on several web sites and applications to better study the built environment.
-Efforts include expanding SPQR-ND, an application for the iPad and iPhone that combines early architectural publications with mapping tools, beyond its current focus of the Roman Forum to include the historic city center of Rome and creating a application to study lost architecture through historic records combined with 3D modeling.
+The Historic Urban Environments Lab (HUE/ND) at Notre Dame is an interdisciplinary team of architects, computer scientists, librarians, programmers, anthropologists and GIS specialists whose goal is to create new tools linking traditional library resources with new technologies.
+Building off of previous digital projects created by the Architecture Library, the Seaside Research Portal, SPQR-ND, and Building South Bend the team is currently working on several web sites and applications to better study the built environment virtually by linking historic content and traditional library resources with geo-location and digital technologies.

 HUE/ND is led by Professor Selena Anders and Jennifer Parker, Architecture Librarian, and supported by multiple students from the School of Architecture.